EchoStream: Fostering Social Connection Through Shared Interests

 To avoid feeling lonely, we came up with the app following app concept.

-We named his concept EchoStream, since you’re echoing your streaming activity to your friends!
+We named his concept EchoStream, as it allows you to echo your streaming activity to your friends.
 Here’s what it looks like when Brian uses EchoStream:

 Figure 4: Storyboard displaying how our app EchoStream could be used